 Research seems to indicate that ketamine plays a role in the treatment of mood disorders through its interaction with the neurotransmitter known as glutamate.
 Glutamate is a powerful neurotransmitter that mediates the body’s response to stress and traumatic memories.

-To learn more about ketamine and its use as PTSD treatment, contact us today to schedule a free consultation.
+To learn more about ketamine and its use as PTSD treatment, contact us today to schedule a consultation.